 That’s 80,000+ images added a day, or about 2.5 million pages uploaded every month!

-And besides newspapers there is other material on the site that can you can explore.
+And besides newspapers, another material on the site can you can explore.
 More on that later.

-NewspaperArchive has been created for anyone who is interested in their family history.
-But it can also cater for the genealogist, historian, researcher or teacher as well.
+NewspaperArchive has been created for anyone interested in their family history.
+But it can also cater to the genealogist, historian, researcher, or teacher as well.

 The site has been designed to be comfortable and easy for anyone to use, allowing for fast searching and browsing.

 With an impressive amount of pages being added every month, it is no wonder that they want to be the world’s leading provider of historical newspaper content.